-Your new Public/Private key pair is generated and downloaded to your machine; it serves as the only copy of this key.
+Your new public/private key pair is generated and downloaded to your machine; it serves as the only copy of this key.
 You are responsible for storing it securely.
-The Console shows your private key's password only at this initial moment of service account creation--the password will not be shown again.
-You now have Generate New JSON Key and Generate New P12 Key options, and the ability to delete.

-You can return to the Developers Console at any time to view the client ID, email address, and public key fingerprints, or to generate additional public/private key pairs.
-For more details about service account credentials in the Developers Console, see Service accounts in the Developers Console help file.
+You can return to the API Console at any time to view the client ID, email address, and public key fingerprints, or to generate additional public/private key pairs.
+For more details about service account credentials in the API Console, see Service accounts in the API Console help file.

 Delegating domain-wide authority to the service account

 If your application runs in a Google Apps domain and accesses user data, the service account that you created needs to be granted access to the user data that you want to access.

 The following steps must be performed by an administrator of the Google Apps domain: